AmeriCorps Member with the Boys and Girls Clubs of Greater Milwaukee

 In both of her AmeriCorps experiences, Rush feels she’s made a difference.
 She’s teaching people to be healthcare literate and advocate for themselves.

-Rush gets emotional when looking back on her AmeriCorps time.
+Rush gets emotional when looking back on her time in AmeriCorps.
 It’s been transformative.
 “Volunteering was always a part of my life.
 And I knew I was interested in public health,” she says.
 “But realizing how privileged I am, how racism and health inequity are prevalent, how much work we have to do in our communities, it’s pushed me out of my comfort zone and changed my goals in life.”

-And she’ll have connections to carry forward.
+She will also have connections to carry forward from her experience.
 During her AmeriCorps membership, she networked with people from HMOs, insurance providers, sheriff’s offices and public health agencies.
 She’s also connected with her AmeriCorps cohort and with her family, who’ve supported her service work.
 But her most meaningful connections have been with clients and patients.

 “You think you know who you are, then you have an experience like AmeriCorps that really defines you and clarifies your vision,” Rush says.
 “You sign up to serve, but you are also doing a service for yourself.”